Texas HOA says veteran's American flag flying from tree violates violates state, US codes

 HOA board member Brandon Pray, a retired Army sergeant, said Pirics' placement of his flag violates US Flag Code

-Texas-based Navy veteran Gary Pirics is refuting his home owners association's request to properly fly his American flag in line with U.S. Flag Code and Texas Flag Regulations.
+Texas-based Navy veteran Gary Pirics is refuting his homeowners association's request to properly fly his American flag in line with U.S. Flag Code and Texas Flag Regulations.

 Pirics has been living in the Avery Ranch neighborhood in Austin since 2004 and "immediately after moving in" displayed the flag on a tree in his front yard, the veteran told "Fox & Friends" on Sunday.